pundit-community/pundit.js/readme.md

 ### Using with React

-You can also expose UI elements when the current user is authorized using the `When` component.
+You can use determine what is shown based on what a user is authorized to see using the `When` component.

 ```jsx
 <When can="edit" user={currentUser} policy={somePolicy} resource={someResource}>